dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 After the `"result": "ready"` response has been received within a reasonable timeframe, the relying party can send [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) messages to the signer using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

-## Authentication
+## Signer

-* The relying party must authenticate the signer by checking if both:
+The `origin` and `source` values of the received message `icrc29_status` when the communication channel was established, are mentioned below as `establishedOrigin` and `establishedSource` respectively.

+Messages are received by listening to `message` events, messages are considered as coming from relying party if both:
-  - The received message `source` property is equal to the `window` that was opened.
+- The received message `origin` property is equal to the `establishedOrigin`.
-  - The received message `origin` property is equal to the `origin` property in the `"result": "ready"` response received when communication channel was established.
+- The received message `source` property is equal to the `establishedSource`.

+Messages are sent by calling the `postMessage` method on the `establishedSource` with the `targetOrigin` parameter set to `establishedOrigin`.

-* The signer must authenticate the relying party by checking if both:
+The window must not be automatically closed after sending a message, since the relying party could possibly send additional messages.
+Instead, the relying party is responsible for closing the signer window.

+## Relying party

+The `origin` value of the received message `"result": "ready"` when the communication channel was established, is mentioned below as `establishedOrigin`.

+The `window` that was opened for the signer is mentioned below as `signerWindow`.

+Messages are received by listening to `message` events, messages are considered as coming from signer if both:
-  - The received message `source` property is equal to the `source` property in the `icrc29_status` message received when communication channel was established.
+- The received message `origin` property is equal to the `establishedOrigin`.
-  - The received message `origin` property is equal to the `origin` property in the `icrc29_status` message received when communication channel was established.
+- The received message `source` property is equal to the `signerWindow`.

-## Sending Messages

-Messages are sent by calling `window.postMessage` on the signer `window`, or the `source` property in the `icrc29_status` message received when communication channel was established respectively.
+Messages are sent by calling the `postMessage` method on the `signerWindow` with the `targetOrigin` parameter set to `establishedOrigin`.

-When sending messages from relying party to signer, the `targetOrigin` parameter must be set to the `origin` property in the `"result": "ready"` response received when the communication channel was established

-When sending messages from signer to relying party, the `targetOrigin` parameter must be set to the `origin` property in the `icrc29_status` message received when the communication channel was established.
+Make sure to call the `close` method on the `signerWindow` after it is no longer needed.

-The relying party may close the signer window in between interactions.
-If the relying party wants to continue a session after having closed the window, it must again go through the process of [establishing a communication channel](#establishing-a-communication-channel).
+After having closed the window, the signer must again go through the process of [establishing a communication channel](#establishing-a-communication-channel) again.

-After sending a message, the relying party should wait for the signer to send a response before closing the window.
-If the window is closed before the signer has sent a response, the relying party must not make any assumptions about the state of the request.

-The signer must not automatically close its window after sending a response to the relying party, since the relying party could possibly send additional messages to the signer.
-Instead, the relying party is expected to close the signer window when it is no longer needed.

 ## Error Handling